The Best Reason to Start Using Uber Again

 “He-hey!
 How are you,” says a stunned tall white guy in a gray T-shirt, confused to be recognized.

 Saint John demurs when I call her a unicorn, because she doesn’t consider herself one, even if the rest of Silicon Valley does.
 She’s black and a single mother — her husband, Peter Saint John, died from Burkitt lymphoma in 2013 — with pedigree for days.
-Saint John was born in Ghana; she moved to Colorado Springs with her parents and her three younger sisters when she was 12, and frequently discusses how her mother and father (he a member of Ghanaian parliament, up until the 1981 coup d’etat) made sure she felt connected to her African culture, even when she was one of few black people — well, anywhere she went.
+Saint John was born in Ghana; she moved to Colorado Springs with her parents and her three younger sisters when she was 12, and frequently discusses how her mother and father (he a member of Ghanaian parliament, up until the 1981 coup d’état) made sure she felt connected to her African culture, even when she was one of few black people — well, anywhere she went.
 As if in preparation for the rest of her career, Saint John was captain of the cheerleading squad and the track team, and ran for student council with the Dr. Dre–inspired slogan “Ain’t Nothin but a Boz Thing,” and then went on to college at Wesleyan where she taught a class on Tupac Shakur as an undergraduate independent study.
 After stints at Spike Lee’s DDB and 12 years as the marketing head of Music and Entertainment at PepsiCo, she went to Apple in 2016.
 When she took the stage that year at their Worldwide Developers Conferences, Saint John was used to being the only black woman in a room, oozing charm, patiently explaining to white people how to be cool.
 This was especially clear when she tried to make the whole room dance to “Rapper’s Delight,” and turned out to be the only person who could keep the beat.
 Uber hired her in June after an eight-hour meeting between her, not-yet-ousted CEO Travis Kalanick, and board member Arianna Huffington.
-It wasn’t a job interview, per-se, but she walked out with the CBO offer.
+It wasn’t a job interview, per se, but she walked out with the CBO offer.

 Saint John took the job not for the paycheck (though, obviously, there was the paycheck) but because it was such an exciting and scary challenge, she tells me, and she wanted to prove she could do it.
 “I thought it was a huge, huge mountain.
 I was intimidated by it, so I wanted to do it.
 It was just so big; I was like, how am I going to do it?
 All of a sudden you see.
 It’s like being in a little boat and being like, oh, I could row there.”